ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 </nimble-table>
 ```

-If an application requires different menu items or different menu item states for different records, the client is responsible for ensuring that the items in the menu are correct for the records(s) and column that the menu is associated with.
+If an application requires different menu items or different menu item states for different records in the table, the client is responsible for ensuring that the items in the menu are correct for the records(s) and column that the menu is associated with.
 This can be done by handling the `action-menu-opening` event on the table and updating the menu items as appropriate.
 The `action-menu-opening` event will include the following in its details:

 -   `recordIds` - string array - The IDs of the records that the menu is associated with.
 -   `columnId` - string, possibly undefined - The ID of the column that the menu is associated with.
 A column ID is optional on a column definition.
 If the menu is associated with a column without an ID, `columnId` will be `undefined` in the event details.